 Pumpkin Fairy Garden Display

-You can also make use of other miniature objects like dollhouse baskets, wheelbarrows, fences, or buckets to complete your build-a-house-from-a-pumpkin challenge.
+You can make use of other miniature objects like dollhouse baskets, wheelbarrows, fences, or buckets to complete your build-a-house-from-a-pumpkin challenge.